Microservices and API-First Design Stalking Mainframe Practices

 Elsewhere, IBM would like you to download their Limited Edition copy of APIs for Dummies by Claus Jensen (Wiley, 2015).
 It’s a document, which, they suggest, is “your guide to applying the power of APIs to business challenges ranging from changing business models to embracing a world of devices and sensors.”

 In a chapter aptly titled “Managing APIs – and Not,” Jensen points to the need for API security, appropriate authentication, optimization, and manageability.
 API governance, he argues, is an essential element to effective use of APIs across the enterprise.

 Auditing API use – resource consumption, access, configuration – can be implemented through efficient API gateways.
-As explained in “What is that Mainframe Really Doing?,” products like Syncsort Ironstream can be ideal tools to capture both direct and indirect traces of API.
+Products like Syncsort Ironstream can be ideal tools to capture both direct and indirect traces of API.
 Such records can power debugging, tuning, analytics and forensics.